Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

 and hence

 where the notation $\xi_{cob}(g',g)$ is used for the two-coboundary generated by $\eta(g)$.
 The calculation above gives a condition for the equivalence of extensions.
 One can see that proportional two-cocycles $\xi_{2}=\lambda \xi_{1}$ may define equivalent groups but inequivalent extensions.
+In the case of the black hole formation the inequivalent extensions are those considered when constructing the pairings resulting in the definition of the out-going radiation.

+Therefore what we require is to have on one side the trivial situation far away from a horizon, and, on the other side of the pairing, the non-trivial situation, close to the horizon.
+We do not demand triviality or non-triviality of the cohomology in any of these cases.
+What is required however is that no matter what the sensitivity of cohomology, the pairing between homology and cohomology must remain covariant and objectively take into account such a transition from a region characterized by one topology to another region characterized by another.
+In this case we obtain a non-trivial factor that will correct the thermal nature of the out-coming radiation.
 In order to make the connection with the bracket construction and to classify the extensions one has to rely on a fiber bundle definition of the extension.
 Let therefore $G$ and $K$ be abstract general groups and $\tilde{G}$ be the extension of $G$ by $K$.
 One can relate the cosets of $K$ in $\tilde{G}$, each defining an element $g\in G$ with the fibers over $g$ of a fiber bundle that defines the extension.
 The fiber through $\tilde{g}_{0} \in \tilde{G}$ is given by

 A section of $\tilde{G}(K,\tilde{G}/K=G)$

 selects an element in $\tilde{G}$ in each fiber.
 Now, given a fiber

 thus there exists a factor $\omega(g',g) \, \in K$ such that